pojntfx/bofied/README.md

 [<img src="https://github.com/alphahorizonio/webnetesctl/raw/main/img/launch.png" width="240">](https://pojntfx.github.io/bofied/)

-Alternatively, as described in [About the Frontend](#about-the-frontend), you can also choose to self-host.
+Alternatively, as described in [Frontend](#frontend), you can also choose to self-host.
 Once you're on the page, you should be presented with the following setup page:

 ![Setup page](./assets/setup.png)